KDE/documentation-docs-kdenlive-org/user_interface/menu/settings_menu/download_new_render_profiles.rst

 Upload/Share Render Profiles
 ============================

-If you want to share a render profile you can do so at the `Create Rendering profile <https://kdenlive.org/node/add/render-profile>`_ page at kdenlive.org.
+If you want to share a render profile you can do so at the `KDE Store page <https://store.kde.org/browse?cat=334>`_.
 Profiles submitted there appear in the *Download New Render Profiles*.

-Unfortunately the Create Rendering Profile page is only available to users logged in to kdenlive.org and kdenlive.org is not taking on new members.